songpoemHQ/songpoem.github.io/_pages/index.md

 ---
 seo_title: "Customized and Scalable Platform software provider for your Startup.
 Quickly build MVP."
-title: "We provide Digital Platforms for your Business"
+title: "We provide Scalable Platforms for your Business"
 description: "Technology and Software Solutions.
 Customized and Scalable Platform provider for your Startup.
 We quickly build MVP so you completely focus on Product.
 Whitelabel with completely your branding.
 Marketplace platform, on-demand platform, customized platform.
 We provide solutions for trending startup concepts.
 Gig Economy, Subscription Economy and more."
 description_2: "Marketplace and on-demand Platform provider."
 keywords: